 Ohio-based Devo introduced themselves to the world in 1977 by making a frenetic version of the Rolling Stones’ Satisfaction.
 The new wave band released its Brian Eno-produced debut, Q: Are We Not Men?
 A: We Are Devo!, in 1978.
 They reached platinum status in the 1980’s with record Freedom of Choice, largely thanks to the success of Whip It, which became the theme song of a generation.

-Devo is short for devolution, the idea that man was regressing into an earlier state.
+Devo is short for devolution, the idea that men-kind is regressing into an earlier state of evolution.

 The band stopped performing in 1991, but reformed as a musical act in 1995.